Sanitary sewer main maintenance and rehabilitation

 Sanitary sewer treatment

-The Wastewater Department is currently manned by seven operators.
-Six are licensed I-EPA operators.
-The one that isnt, is our in house electrician.
-We also have two Vactor operators that maintain our sewer lines coming to both treatment plants.
-During normal operations, seven employees are charged with the operation and maintenance of two secondary-type treatment plants (which treat approximately 5 million gallons per day of sewage), 17 lift stations and approximately 250 miles of collection systems.
+The Wastewater Department is currently manned by nine employees.
+Eight are currently licensed IEPA operators.
+These also include two Vactor operators that maintain the sewer collection lines coming to both treatment plants.
+During normal operations, nine employees are charged with the operation and maintenance of two secondary-type treatment plants (which treat approximately 5 million gallons per day of sewage), 17 lift stations and approximately 250 miles of collection systems.

 The Wastewater Department is responsible for the collection and treatment of domestic and industrial wastewater within the City of East Peoria.